chrsmlls333/artpace-meta/README.md

 - `brew install richardlehane/digipres/siegfried `
 - `npm install`
 - `npm link`
-  - registers the command `artpace-meta` to the system
+  - adds the command `artpace-meta` to the PATH

 ### Commands
 - `artpace-meta --help`
 - `artpace-meta define  [source]`
+- `artpace-meta verify  [source]`
+- `artpace-meta inspect [source]`

-### Build Automator Shortcuts
+### Build Applescript Shortcuts
+Any Javascript for Automation (JXA) file in `/applets` which ends in `-applet.js` will be compiled with osacompile in macOS to build a shortcut droplet.
+If there is an SVG with the same name, it will be added to the new app as an icon.

+Steps:
+- `brew install svg2png` (optional)
+- `npm run build-applets`

+Current Builds:
+- `Artpace-Meta Define.app`
-There is an applescript file in `/automator` which can be used in a Run Applescript block and exported to an app. this app will accept dropped folders to pass directly into `artpace define --inspect` before opening the csv in LibreOffice and the folder in Finder.
+  - This app will accept dropped folders to pass directly into `artpace define --inspect` before opening the csv in LibreOffice and the folder in Finder.

-If many Terminal windows build up, make sure:
+  - If many Terminal windows build up, make sure:
-- Preferences > Profiles > Shell > When the shell exits:
-  - "Close if the shell exited cleanly"
+    - Preferences > Profiles > Shell > When the shell exits: === "Close if the shell exited cleanly"

 ### Links
 - [Artefactual AtoM Documentation (2.5)](https://www.accesstomemory.org/en/docs/2.5/)